 Camilla Missions, Parent Governor

-Governor responsibilities: Vice Chair of Governing body, sits on Resources Committee
+Governor responsibilities: Vice Chair of Governing body, sits on Resources Committee.
+Safeguarding Governor.

 Why I became a governor: With my first daughter attending the school, and my younger daughter hopefully joining in 2018, I wanted to help ensure the school is working towards providing the best care for all of our children

 Job: Supply Chain Manager at Caterpillar Explosion Protection